yunaranyancat/musubi/_posts/2019-03-16-discord-EG.md

 ## Intro

-I would like to invite you guys to join our discord server.
+I would like to invite you guys to join our Discord server.

 Click here to join : [https://discord.gg/ZscZqns](https://discord.gg/ZscZqns)

 ![discord](/musubi/assets/discord/discord.png)

-The main reason why I would like to create this post is to list all the rules for those who are currently applying to join our Discord.
+The main reason why I would like to create this post is to list all the rules for those who are currently applying to join our Discord server.
 This is to avoid spam, posts that violate rules and other things that might make things worst.

 ## General Rules

 ### 1. Follow the rules

 Rules are created to maintain harmony between Discord users.
-Follow the rules and enjoy our Discord.
+Follow the rules and you can enjoy our Discord server.

 ### 2. Rudeness & Offensive Language

-This Discord is aimed for all range of users.
-Even students below 18 years old so that they can learn at early stage.
-Do not use curse language.
+This Discord server is aimed for all range of users.
+Even students below 18 years old are welcomed so that they can learn at an early stage.
+Do not use curse/bad languages.
 If you're being caught by the Mods, you'll be kicked out from the server or get your roles removed for a period of time.

 ### 3. Welcoming & Patience